 And this mention sent a shiver of happiness down my spine, and I felt how I miss my country and how a simple mention of its river made me all proud.
 Would my daughter feel the same hearing about Hudson River, ok at least Niagara on AkashVani?

 I made this with Red Snapper this time and it was really very tasty.
 I have had Red Snapper at Thai Places and one of my friend’s place but this was my first try and it turned out great.
+It can also be made fish like striped bass, tilapia amd shad.

 Ok, an apology is due here, as I do not cook by measure, & I kind of throw in ingredients according to andaaz, so feel free to innovate.
-I will try to be more specific with my measurments while I cook now.
+I will try to be more specific with my measurements while I cook now.

 What You Need